 By learning the very basics of photography, campers are able to take photos for the Camp newsletter, and host an art contest in the Hartford’s Camp Courant gallery.

 Campers are exposed to the many ways music can be created and performed while learning how music has been used as a means of expression throughout history.

 The Performing Arts program in partnership with Unified Theater teaches campers of all abilities how to perform improvisation, puppetry, straight theater, poetry recitation and musical theater.

 Designed to improve overall physical fitness and strengthen campers understanding of living an active and healthy life.

 Swimming is a vital life skill.
 We strive to instill a love and respect for the aquatic environment by first learning about water safety and basic swimming strokes.

-For campers ages five and six, goals are created using the Connecticut Pre K-1st grade English Language curriculum standards and the Connecticut Pre K-1st grade math curriculum.
+For campers ages five-eight, goals are created using the Connecticut Pre K-1st grade English Language curriculum standards and the Connecticut Pre K-1st grade math curriculum.

 An introduction to the fundamentals of earning and spending money, for example, learning the monetary value of recycling and how it benefit families and communities.

 A structural reprieve for an over-stimulated camper provides an opportunity for campers to focus inward, calm their minds and bodies and release stress.
 Your child start by learning the basics; posture, breathing and meditation.